-A museum dedicated to Clarus, the Dogcow (Apple Developer Technical Support mascot, she can flip, she can do precise alignment, she moof!)
+A museum dedicated to Clarus, the Dogcow (Apple DTS mascot : she can flip, she can do precise alignment, and she moof!)

 Clarus was the mascot of Apple developers from 1985 to 2000.
 Apple abandon her when MacOS X came to life...

 Sex : Female

 Environment : 2D pixelated worlds, every MacOS until MacOS 9.